 A ‘tell’ in poker is a small human behavior that provides a lot of insight.
-If you are familiar with the game of Poker (or even find yourself humming a Lady Gaga song) you know what I’m referring to.
+If you are familiar with the game of poker (or even find yourself humming a Lady Gaga song) you know what I’m referring to.
 Most know the term as a way to indicate if a player’s hand is good or bad, based on said player’s reaction.
-From straightened posture to abrupt speaking and impatience, these cues - both verbal and nonverbal - help reveal information to base the next play.
+From a straightened posture to abrupt speaking and impatience, these cues—both verbal and nonverbal—help reveal information to base the next play.

-From this definition, tells benefit the other players more than the person who is giving away the tell -- but leveraging tells applies to backdrops outside of an Ocean’s 11 movie.
-Let’s try swapping ‘Casinos’ for ‘Conference rooms’ - and see how tells become tremendously helpful when communicating with colleagues and building relationships with clients.
+From this definition, tells benefit the other players more than the person who is giving away the tell—but leveraging tells applies to backdrops outside of an Ocean’s 11 movie.
+Try swapping ‘Casinos’ for ‘Conference rooms’ and you'll see how tells become tremendously helpful when communicating with colleagues and building relationships with clients.

 Why ‘Tells’ Are Helpful for Teams

-In client meetings, it’s helpful to understand the tells of each of the individuals on your team - whether they want to continue talking, or interject and add value to the conversation.
-As important, understanding tells when you’re sitting across the table with a client or potential customer can make or break a meeting.
-When tells aren’t recognized (be it from a colleague telling you to shift the conversation or the reaction a client gives in “I really don’t agree with you”), it can lead down a path at times you can’t recover from.
+In client meetings, it’s helpful to understand the tells of each of the individuals on your team—whether they want to continue talking, or interject and add value to the conversation.
+They're so important that understanding tells when you’re sitting across the table with a client or potential customer can make or break a meeting.
+When tells aren’t recognized (be it from a colleague telling you to shift the conversation or the reaction a client gives in “I really don’t agree with you”), it can lead down a path that at times you can’t recover from.

 Ok, but what if I don’t have a tell?